Using precession and quasiperiodic oscillations to constrain a rotating regular black hole: Spin precession of test gyroscope

 with

 Similar to the case of~\cite{Wu:2023wld}, the observation is valid only in a restricted range of the angular velocity $\Omega(r,\theta)$

 with the bound defined by

 Due to the non-zero angular velocity of the gyroscope, its general relativistic spin precession arises from two distinct sources: the LT precession, induced by the rotation of the black hole, and the geodetic precession, caused by the curvature of the surrounding spacetime.
 In the following discussion, we will analyze the LT precession, the geodesic precession, and the general spin precession within the context of regular black hole spacetimes.
+In this section, we shall work in the unit with $G=c=1$, and set $M=1$.